 What is an Aesthetic Nurse?

 An aesthetic nurse is a registered nurse (RN), nurse practitioner (NP), or physician’s assistant (PA) that is trained in medical aesthetic services.
-An aesthetic nurse can provide services such as dermal fillers, Botox, neurotoxins, Halo Hybrid Fractional, Photofacials, laser tattoo removal, body contouring, and vitamin injectables.
+An aesthetic nurse can provide services such as dermal fillers, Botox, and neurotoxins.
+As well as that, they can perform Halo Hybrid Fractionals and Photofacials.
+In addition, aesthetic nurses do laser tattoo removal, body contouring, and vitamin injectables.

 Moreover, Louis asks Cameo to elaborate on the beginning of her career journey, starting with where she worked previously.
 Cameo began her journey as an Emergency Room Nurse.
 Interestingly enough, Cameo says that she “actually wanted to be a nurse injector before I became a nurse.”
 This in turn takes Louis take a step back and say,